 Love Music Festival 2010 was a landmark festival of live music for young people, presenting a culturally diverse programme of internationally renowned musicians.
 The heart of the festival was a touring programme of music performances and learning events, presenting outstanding musicians of the highest calibre, alongside excellence and innovation in the interpretation and presentation of live music for young audiences.

-Here’s a 3 minute film we made about our Festival.
-You can watch the full length version on Vimeo.
+You can watch the full length version here on Vimeo.

 Read the Love Music Festival Book

 The Touring Programme

 The festival programme was designed to present to a very wide age group, spanning the educational spectrum from pre-school to senior secondary school students (4-18).
 The festival performance diary included four individually programmed days of performances and events designed for four different age groups.
 We presented eleven international groups and soloists.
 Interactive foyer and workshop events completed the unique Love Music Festival experience.